 - Explain the task to participants and introduce the different damaged/broken screws. - Use the Screw Removal Set as indicated by its manufacturer.
-Emphasize that the tools in the removal set should be used counterclockwise. - Instruct participants: - The 3.5 mm screws should be removed with the 2.5 mm screwdriver.
+Emphasize that everything in the removal set is left threaded. - Instruct participants: - The 3.5 mm screws should be removed with the 2.5 mm screwdriver.
 However, the screw heads are damaged and thus, the lack of coupling between screwdriver and screw heads permits removal of the screws. - Insert the conical extraction screw into the worn screw head.
-Press firmly in an axial direction and turn tool counterclockwise to remove the screw. - The 4.5 mm screws have been prepared so that their head breaks off as soon as a participant tries to
+Press firmly in an axial direction and turn tool counterclockwise to remove the screw. - The 4.5 mm screws have been prepared so that their head breaks off as soon as a participant tries to tighten the screw with a screwdriver.
+The hollow reamer is used to remove the bone around the shaft of the screw, prior to be able to remove the shaft with the hollow extraction bolt.
+Enough bone must be removed to allow coupling of the shaft with the extraction bolt even if you need to drill all the way through the cortex.